tesujimath/letters-to-amy/content/post/from-glory-to-glory/index.md

 And you show that you are a letter from Christ delivered by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.⁠
 {{< /quote >}}

-Know that you are a letter from Christ, Amy, written on the tablet of your heart, a witness before the nations to his great love and mercy and grace and his power to transform into his own likeness! 🙏❤️
+Know that you are a letter from Christ, Amy, written on the tablet of your own heart, a witness before the nations to his great love and mercy and grace and his power to transform into his own likeness! 🙏❤️